hdesaboia/ai-email-html-writer/docs/prd/README.md

 # Product Requirements Document (PRD)

 ## Overview
 This document outlines the requirements, specifications, and implementation plan for the AI Email HTML Writer project.
+The goal is to replace the manual process of converting Figma-based email designs into responsive HTML emails by leveraging AI, reducing production time, eliminating manual errors, and enabling scalability in email creation while adhering to brand and technical standards.

 ## Table of Contents
 1. [Requirements](requirements.md)